adamduncan/eleventy-plugin-i18n/README.md

 Schema: `{ [key]: { [locale]: 'String' } }`

 This object contains our dictionary of translations for each respective language.
-It _can_ be declared inline within the plugin options (as above), but it might be nicer to lift it out into its own JS module to keep things tidy:
+It _can_ be declared inline within the plugin options (as above), but it might be nicer to lift it out into its own JS module to keep things tidy as it grows:

 ```js
 // .eleventy.js